PaZeZeVaAt/simulation/README.md

 This archive contains the following:

-- `PQCrypto-SIDH` contains the modified SIKE implementation from [here](https://github.com/microsoft/PQCrypto-SIDH).
+- `PQCrypto-SIDH` contains the simulation and the modified SIKE implementation from [here](https://github.com/microsoft/PQCrypto-SIDH).
 - `high-ctidh-20210523` contains the simulation script `simulation_CTIDH.py` and a slightly modified CTIDH implementation from [here](http://ctidh.isogeny.org/software.html).
 - `sqale-csidh-velusqrt-main` contains the simulation script `simulation_SQALE.py` and a slightly modified SQALE implementation from [here](https://github.com/JJChiDguez/sqale-csidh-velusqrt).